Multi-view imaging in networked sensing systems: A covariance-based approach: Introduction

 \subsection{Main Contributions}

-In this paper, we consider a networked sensing system consisting of a transmit BS, multiple receive BSs that are connected to a CPU, and multiple extended targets that behave as dense clouds of scatterers.
-The transmitted signals are reflected by extended targets before arriving at receivers, and thus the characteristics of targets, such as shape and size, are embedded in received signals.
-This work aims to achieve precise imaging of extended targets by leveraging all received signals.
-To this end, we devise an advanced two-phase approach.
-In Phase I, each receive BS recovers an individual image using limited resources.
-In Phase II, the CPU fuses these individual results to construct a high-quality image.
+In this paper, we consider a narrowband networked sensing system consisting of a transmit BS~(TBS), multiple receive BSs~(RBSs) that are connected to a CPU, and multiple extended targets that behave as dense clouds of scatterers.
+The transmitted signals are reflected by extended targets before arriving at RBSs, and thus the characteristics of targets, such as shape and size, are embedded in the received signals.
+Our goal is to devise an effective multi-view imaging technique that can leverage the echo signals at all RBSs to precisely construct the image of extended targets.
 The main contributions of this paper are summarized as follows.

 \begin{itemize}